r-lib/pak/man/chunks/sysreqs.md

 For CRAN packages, it downloads the `SystemRequierements` fields from
 <https://cran2.r-pkg.org/metadata/>, which is a database updated daily.
-We are planning on moving this database to GitHub, and creating a similar database for Bioconductor.
+For Bioconductor packages, it downloads then from GitHub.
+(We are planning on moving CRAN database to GitHub as well.)

 For packages sources that require pak to obtain a package `DESCRIPTION` file (e.g. `github::`, `git::`, etc.), pak obtrains `SystemRequirements`